 Google, which said last week it had seen no evidence of a Russian ad campaign on its platforms during last year's U.S. election, earlier this year offered to defend election organizers and civic groups against cyber attacks free of charge.

-(Reporting by Alastair Sharp; Editing by Jim Finkle and Jonathan Oatis)
+(Reporting by Morgan Sharp; Editing by Jim Finkle and Jonathan Oatis)